tytydraco/yessleep/out/The_legends_are_real_Dont_go_near_the_old_bridge_past_dark.md

 “I’m not going until you come out!”

-I reached the final stall.

 I heard the sound of plastic rubbing together.
-Then the CLINK of her door opening.
+Then the CLINK of the last stall opening.

 Violet stepped out.